Frequency Electronics, Inc.

 Scan Results

 Daily timeframeFrequency Electronics, Inc., together with its subsidiaries, engages in the design, development, manufacture, marketing, and sale of precision time and frequency control products and components for.
-Valued at $746.8M, FEIM is a small-cap name in its sector.
+At a $583.3M market cap, Frequency Electronics, Inc. ranks as a small-cap company within technology.
 The company operates through two segments, FEI-NY and FEI-Zyfer.

 Market Cap